How To Keep Accounting Data Safe in the Cloud

 5. Install Virus/Malware Detection Software

-If your software provider doesn’t use intrusion or virus detection, we recommend researching a virus detection/malware solution.
-(Virus/malware software is a good idea for personal computers as well, even if the software provider you use does offer this form of security.)
+If your software provider doesn’t use intrusion or virus detection, we recommend researching an anti-virus and/or malware detection solution.
+(Anti-virus and malware detection software are a good idea for personal computers as well, even if the software provider you use does offer this form of security.)

 Some of common and reputable options include: